johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 {{ <LayerInfo type={["line"]} buffer={4} /> }}

 Administrative boundary lines.
-These are constructed from the OSM data in such a way that there are no overlapping lines where multiple boundary areas meet.
+These are constructed from the OpenStreetMap data in such a way that there are no overlapping lines where multiple boundary areas meet.

 #### Administrative level